I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcelistremovebydescriptor.md

 <p>The following code example searches a logical configuration for a resource descriptor that contains a specified port address, and it removes that resource descriptor.</p>

-<p>The <b>WdfIoResourceListRemoveByDescriptor</b> method removes the resource descriptor that matches the <i>Descriptor</i> parameter.
-To find a match, the method compares the specified resource descriptor with the resource descriptors in the logical configuration, byte for byte.</p>

-<p>When <b>WdfIoResourceListRemoveByDescriptor</b> removes the resource descriptor that has the index value <i>n</i>, the index value of the next resource descriptor changes from <i>n</i>+1 to <i>n</i>.</p>

-<p>For more information about resource requirements lists and logical configurations, see <a href="wdf.hardware_resources_for_kmdf_drivers">Hardware Resources for Framework-Based Drivers</a>.</p>

-<p>The following code example searches a logical configuration for a resource descriptor that contains a specified port address, and it removes that resource descriptor.</p>

 ## -requirements
 <table>
 <tr>